mvonwyl/epita/NLP/catch-up/01/README.md

 * A report answering the questions above, describing your technical choices, and analysing your results.
 * The quality of your code (modularity, efficiency, comments, coding standards).

-For coding standards, please respect the following guidelines **(4 points)**.
-* Use [docstring](https://www.programiz.com/python-programming/docstrings) format to describe your functions and their arguments
-* Use typing.
-* Have clear and verbatim variable names (not x, x1, x2, xx, another_x, ...).
-* Make your results reproducible (force random seeds values).
-* Don't hesitate commenting in details part of the code you consider complex or hard to read.

 Provide a `README.md` file with:
 * A short description of the project.
 * A description of the file/module architecture.
 * How to install the dependencies, run the code, and reproduce your results.
   * Provide at least a `requirements.txt` or a conda yaml file, and the minimum python version to run your code.

-Please provide your code on a github repo as well as a report sent to `marc.von-wyl` at `epita` dot `fr` before the ...
+Please provide your code on a github repo and send it to `marc.von-wyl` at `epita` dot `fr` before midnight on the 6th of July.

 ### Points

-Every part of the work is graded on a certain number of points.
+Every part of this work is graded on a certain number of points.
 * 3 points on the dataset.
 * 9 points on naive Bayes.
 * 9 points on FastText.
 * 7 points on the theory.
-* 4 points on your coding standards.
+* 4 points on coding standards.

 It sums to 32 points which are then projected to a grade going from 0 to 16.
 Additional points can be earned by answering the bonus questions, or going further then asked on parts of the work and report.